wp-plugins/tweet-import/readme.txt

 * Link to skinju website http://skinju.com/
 * Give the plugins good ratings on the plugin pages on WordPress.org

+== Screenshots ==

+1. skinju Admin Menu Section: This is Where the Tweet Import menu item is added after activating the plugin
+2. Twitter Feed Info: Define the Twitter User name or list name to be imported
+3. Import Options: Chose what Author and Category to assign to new posts, add user defined tags or the tweet #hashtags to created posts, make Twitter names clickable to their Twitter account, and #hashtags options to make them clickable locally to tags pages or to the Twitter search page
+4. Feeds Info: A complete description of the already added feeds for importing.
+Options include Activating/Deactivation a feed, updating its options, or deleting it.
+Also an option to reset statistics is included
+5. Global Configuration: Chose how often Tweet Import should check for new tweets.
+Options include: Once Every 15 Minutes, Four Times a Day, Once Hourly, Twice Daily, and Once Daily

 == Changelog ==

+= 1.2.1 =
+* Added Screenshots

 = 1.2 =
 * Added the ability to import lists